Siriein/JAVA/README.md

 The program will automatically exit in these cases:
 -If the user attempts to change a preset number
 -If the user has a duplicate number which violates the rules of a sudoku puzzle

+### Towers
+Towers.java - Function + Client file

+Class Assignment: Runs a recursive function for the Towers of Hanoi Game